 The Ride down Is the Ultimate Reward

-Many avid cyclers take on the mountain not only for the climb up, but for the exhilarating ride down.
-In 2015 the road was resurfaced so you can expect a smooth descent.
+Many avid cyclers take on the mountain not only for the climb up but for the exhilarating ride down.
+Recently the road was resurfaced so you can expect a smooth descent.

 The bike ride down is guaranteed to get your adrenaline pumping with long straight areas between the turns.
 You’ll be able to gather up a lot of speed on the way but you’ll need to make sure that you watch out for slower drivers to avoid a collision.
 You may just find that this is the fastest descent that you’ve ever made in your cycling career!